-Nestled at the foot of the majestic Rocky Mountains, Colorado Springs is known for its spectacular natural surroundings like Garden of the Gods, which is home to a plethora of hiking trails sprinkled amongst impressive rock formations.
-But it’s also known for museums, parks, and lots more.
+Nestled at the foot of the majestic Rocky Mountains, Colorado Springs is known for its spectacular natural surroundings like the Garden of the Gods, which is home to a plethora of hiking trails sprinkled amongst impressive rock formations.
+But it’s also known for museums, parks, and a lot more.
+There are also some cabins and cozy hotels where you can stay when on a holiday trip in Colorado.
 The entire state of Colorado is a haven for outdoor enthusiasts and nature lovers, and luckily, many of its top attractions and destinations are a short drive away from Colorado Springs.
 So, if you’re looking to explore some of the scenic surroundings and get out of the city for a day, check out these top day trips from Colorado Springs, Colorado.

 Colorado Springs is known for its breathtaking natural landscape, so why not spend a day exploring its hidden gems and more secluded areas?
 The best place to start is Garden of the Gods, a spectacular park spread out over 1,300 acres (526 hectares) of land.
 It’s home to a plethora of hiking trails winding between impressive sandstone formations.
 The rugged terrain can be explored on foot or, for those more adventurous, by an open-air jeep for an authentic off-road experience.

 Colorado Springs Rocky Mountain Foothills 4x4 Jeep Tour

 7. Royal Gorge